indeedeng/imhotep/docs/quick-start.md

   </tbody>
 </table>

-  <li>Click **Next** through the remaining options of the setup script until you you see a review page with the options you defined.</li>
+  <li>Click **Next** through the remaining options of the setup script until you see a review page with the options you defined.</li>
   <li>Click **Create**. </li>
   </ol>

 The process might take several minutes.
-When the setup is successful, URLs are available on the **Outputs** tab for Imhotep TSV Uploader and IQLWeb.
+When the setup is successful, URLs are available on the **Outputs** tab for Imhotep TSV Uploader and the IQL web client.

 * TSV Uploader allows you to upload your data to Imhotep.
-* IQLWeb allows you to query the Imhotep cluster using the Imhotep Query Language (IQL).
+* The IQL web client allows you to query the Imhotep cluster using IQL queries.
 [Learn about IQL.]({{ site.baseurl }}/docs/overview)

 ## Imhotep TSV Uploader

 Use TSV Uploader to make your data available in Imhotep.
-TSV Uploader converts the TSV files into indexes that Imhotep can use and moves the indexes to the correct location so that Imhotep can access them.
+TSV Uploader converts your data files into indexes that Imhotep can use and moves the indexes to the correct location so that Imhotep can access them.

 [Learn about data file requirements for TSV Uploader]({{ site.baseurl }}/docs/data-file-requirements).